clever-developer-python/buddy-2/README.md

 # buddy-2

-buddy 2.0 (the big guns update) in dev stay tuned :)
+buddy 2.0 (the big bad commands update) in dev stay tuned :)
 ___________________________________________________________________________________________________________________________________________________________

 project started on 20th april buddy is your python ai compnaion which helps you out buddy still in development not recommened to download now for good perfomance